NECjAR/COM/README.md

 ## Release History

 * 2011.11.11
-    * ADD: Our ambition is unlimited.
+    * Our ambition is unlimited.

 ## Meta